 Are you planning to undertake any potentially hazardous activities on your travel career break?
-Activities such as skiing, high-altitude trekking, scuba diving, sky diving and horse riding can add a premium to your travel insurance policy.
+Activities such as skiing, high-altitude trekking, scuba diving, sky diving and horse riding can add a premium to your round the world travel insurance policy.

 Not all policies are the same when it comes to adventure activities; check the details to make sure you will be covered.
 For example, many policies do not automatically cover hiking over 3,000 metres altitude.

 One of the most important details to check is the payout limits and excess required for certain items.